The ENTOTRUST program

 - Why we exist -

 Recognize worthy producers in the market.
 Stand for consumers health.

 ENTOTRUST mission is to secure the health of consumers by recognizing quality insect farmers and products.
 Nudging the people decision when buying new alternative food and working with our stakeholders network to improve the scientific knowledge and best practices.

 Moving from the existing traditional food standards we develop the program with the exchange and contributions of producers, farmers and scientists.

 Through scientific collaborations and our expert committee we support active research and knowledge on insects farming and processing.
-Contribute.
-Willing to take part and provide input? write us.
+Contribute, are you willing to take part? write us.

 Enhance your brand.